 Welcome to the home of Subsidiary Rights.
 Please read on to find out more about our team, or alternatively, please reach out to a member of staff with any specific Rights queries you may have.

-Head of Foreign Rights for Consumer Learning (Teach Yourself & Chambers) and Hodder Faith
+Head of Rights For John Murray Learning & Hodder Faith

 Hodder & Stoughton (Sceptre; Coronet; John Murray; Two Roads; Saltyard; Mulholland) Rights: